matsuokashuhei/ios-demo/README.md

 ### Taking a video

 1. Please install this app on your iPhone.
+2. Please launch the application.
+The RAP recording screen is displayed.
+3. First let's choose a beat, TRACK 1 and TRACK 2.
+TRACK 1 is displayed in the lower right.
+Tap to change to TRACK 2.
-2. When you start the application, please push the red button.
-Music is played, and recording also begins
+4. Ready.
+Let's push the red button. beat is played and video recording starts.
+Now please rap.
-3. Recording will end when music is over.
+5. Recording will end when beat is over.
 And the recorded video will be played.
 Let's enjoy your videos.

 ### Play videos
 1. Please tap the WATCH button.
 List the videos you recorded.